 Weight gain can creep up on us.
 Over the winter months we enjoy foods that create a feeling of comfort and warmth.
-Many of these foods tend to be higher in calories, usually from fat or added sugars.
+Many of these foods tend to be higher in calories, usually from fat or added the weight off and staying healthy all year round.
+Losing weight shouldn't be a short-term solution